facialhairtuesday/CFInotes/AO 1. Fundamentals of Instruction/I.F. Elements of Effective Teaching that include Risk Management and Accident Prevention.md

 [[#Managing Risk during Flight Instruction]] [[#Obstacles to Maintaining SA]]
 [[#ADM, CRM, & SRM]]
+# Completion Standards
+The learner can not only recognize potentially hazardous situations and effectively mitigate risk but can teach practical risk management.

 ## Principles of Risk Management
 The goal of risk management is to proactively identify safety-related hazards and mitigate the associated risks.